terraform-google-modules/terraform-google-kubernetes-engine/examples/safer_autopilot_connect_gateway/README.md

 This end to end example aims to showcase accessing a Private GKE Cluster outside of the VPC via [Connect Gateway](https://cloud.google.com/anthos/multicluster-management/gateway).

-The Connect Gateway makes it easy to connect, authenticate and authorize to the cluster
+The Connect Gateway makes it easy to connect, authenticate and authorize to the cluster.

 This example deploys a Autopilot GKE cluster and register the cluster to a [Fleet](https://cloud.google.com/anthos/multicluster-management/fleet-overview).

 ## Setup